City Kids holds adventure day and overnight trips on weekends for City Kids of all ages throughout the school year based in the DC area.

 We are also grateful to have a large and enthusiastic team of Friends of City Kids; this is a bigger group of volunteers that doesn’t attend programs, but does support in a myriad of other ways such as providing hot cocoa and snacks on a chilly morning, or performing a gear inventory.

-If you are interested in volunteering in the DC area, please carefully review the Frequently Asked Questions below, in particular the “Interested Volunteers” section.
-If you are interested in becoming a Friend of City Kids please send us an email at volunteers@citykidsdc.org, and a team member will get back to you.
+If you are interested in volunteering in the DC area as either a Program Volunteer or Friend of City Kids, please carefully review the Frequently Asked Questions below, in particular the “Interested Volunteers” section, and then complete this Volunteer Interest Form.
+If you have any questions, please send us an email at volunteers@citykidsdc.org, and a team member will get back to you.
+We’re a small organization with high seasonal needs, so please don’t expect a response immediately.

 If you are a new or current volunteer, please note the FAQ sections below that apply to you.